sharpie7/circuitjs1/README.md

 ```
 .../circuitjs1.html?cct=<string> // Load the circuit from the URL (like the # in the Java version)
 .../circuitjs1.html?startCircuit=<filename> // Loads the circuit named "filename" from the "Circuits" directory
+.../circuitjs1.html?startCircuitLink=<URL> // Loads the circuit from the specified URL.
+CURRENTLY THE URL MUST BE A DROPBOX SHARED FILE OR ANOTHER URL THAT SUPPORTS CORS ACCESS FROM THE CLIENT
 .../circuitjs1.html?euroResistors=true // Set to true to force "Euro" style resistors.
 If not specified the resistor style will be based on the user's browser's language preferences
 .../circuitjs1.html?usResistors=true // Set to true to force "US" style resistors.
 If not specified the resistor style will be based on the user's browser's language preferences
 .../circuitjs1.html?whiteBackground=<true|false>